 Article II: Membership

-The LISD Board of Trustees shall annually appoint members to the LISD SHAC.
+The LISD Board of Trustees shall annually approve volunteers and Trustee appointees to the LISD SHAC

 In order to become a member of LISD SHAC, potential members must meet the following requirements:

-- Custodian parents or guardians serving on the council must have a student currently enrolled in the district and be living within the district.
+- Custodial parents or guardians serving on the council must have a student currently enrolled in the district or be living/working within the district.

-- A majority of the appointed members must be persons who are parents of students enrolled in the district and who are not employed by the district.
+- A majority of the SHAC approved members must be persons who are custodial parents or guardians of students enrolled in the district and who are not employed by the district.

 - SHAC will strive to reflect the geographic, ethnic, gender and economic diversity of the district.